Antiferromagnetic Ising model in a triangular vortex lattice of quantum fluids of light: Results

+In order to construct spatially extended triangular structure with coupled vortex states, we first implement and analyze their formation in a single, a pair, and a triangle of cells.
+In particular, the single cell experiment allows us to confirm that the formation of vorticity is truly a spontaneous symmetry-breaking event with a random sign of vortex charge from realization-to-realization.
+Figure~\ref{fig1}C shows time-integrated real-space polariton photoluminescence (PL) with a donut shape intensity profile for a single cell pumped at $P=1.2P_\mathrm{thr}$.

-The existence of a macroscopic wavefunction $\Psi$ implies irrotational flow everywhere except at the vortex core where the phase singularity is located and particle density vanishes.
+The formation of a macroscopic wavefunction $\Psi$ implies irrotational flow everywhere except at the vortex core, where the phase singularity is located and particle density vanishes.
 Phase winding around the core is quantized in units of $2 \pi l$, where $l \in \mathbb{Z}$.
-In order to verify this, we apply a homodyne interferometric technique~\cite{Alyatkin2020} to extract the phase structure of the condensate wavefunction.
-These phase maps examples were measured under single-shot excitation conditions, when the sample is excited by a single pulse of 50 $\mu$s duration.
-In Figs.~\ref{fig1}\textbf{e} and~\ref{fig1}\textbf{f} we show the phase maps of two individual realizations, where we observe multiple single-charge ($l = \pm 1$) phase singularities across the lattice, schematically marked by blue and red arrows.
-Each phase map corresponds to a single-shot realization of the polariton condensate measured over macroscopic time with respect to the cavity lifetime, indicating the topological robustness of the vortices.
-We note that across multiple realizations (not shown here) the phase winding configuration changes in the same spirit as shown in Figs.~\ref{fig1}\textbf{e} and~\ref{fig1}\textbf{f} due to the spontaneous symmetry breaking upon condensation.
+In order to verify this, we apply a homodyne interferometric technique~\cite{Alyatkin2020} to extract the phase of the condensate wavefunction under single-shot excitation conditions (i.e. the sample is excited by a single pulse of 50 $\upmu$s duration).
+Our measurements of the single-shot phase maps across different realizations, where vortices form, reveal that 45\% of the shots resulted in formation of a vortex ($l = +1$, Fig.~\ref{fig1}D), and 55\% in an antivortex ($l=-1$, Fig.~\ref{fig1}E).
+Due to finite negligible pump anisotropy and sample disorder, we also find that 18 realizations out of 100 result in distributions with step-like $\pi$ phase jumps, indicating the formation of a dipolar state, rather than of single vortex state, as it occurs in other 82 realizations, as described in Supplementary Note 2.
+The absence of a predominant sign of the observed vortex charges means that imprinted excitation pattern does not break chiral symmetry and that vorticity emerges spontaneously during the polariton condensation process.

-The apparent random topological charge in each lattice cell (i.e. the formation of different vortex configurations from realization-to-realization) suggests either stochasticity of charge in each cell or coexistence in this system of multiple families of vortex-carrying states revealing geometric frustration effects.
-To address this open question on interactions between lattice cells, we focus on a system of a few adjacent cells that could lead to macroscopic topological charge ordering and system frustration.